 Compare the best AT&T trading platforms

 If you have all the information you need already, you can head over to a broker using one of the links below.
 We’ve analysed all the best platforms so that you can find one that suits you.
 If you’re not ready to do that yet, keep reading for more information on AT&T.

-How to buy AT&T shares, a step-by-step guide
+How to buy AT&T stock, a step-by-step guide

-The process of buying shares in AT&T isn’t massively complicated, so don’t worry even if you’re new to stock investing.
-These are the steps to follow in order to complete your investment:
+The stock market isn’t massively complicated, so don’t worry even if you’re new to stock investing.
+These are the steps to follow in order to make an investment:

 - Choose a broker.
 You need an online trading platform to be able to own and hold shares.
 There are many different options to choose from, each with their own unique benefits and drawbacks.
 The comparison table above can help you select the right broker for you, and you can head to our comprehensive broker reviews if you’re still unsure.

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally you can expect to have to provide your name, email address, phone number, and some form of photo identification.